1. Check that your instructor has asked you to use IEEE citation style for your assignment. They have? Great! Continue on...

 Anytime you use someone else's words, ideas, opinions, or illustrations, you need to show where you first retrieved or read that information.
 You need to provide both the in-text citation whenever you use that source in your paper, and a single reference list entry at the end of your paper for each source that you use.
 This guide provides examples of IEEE citations for various resources.

 In all types of research and scholarly writing, it is important to cite your sources in order to:

 Readers may want to locate a source you have cited to verify the information or to learn more about the topic.
 A proper citation includes all of the information necessary for a reader to locate a source.

-Scholarly writing is grounded in research.
+Professional and academic writing is grounded in research.
 Citations allow you to demonstrate that your position is thoroughly researched.

 Plagiarism occurs when a student submits work in respect of which ideas or words are taken from another source and presented as if they are the student’s own, without appropriate acknowledgement of the original source.
 It is the act of presenting another’s materials as one’s own without appropriate acknowledgement that constitutes plagiarism, whether or not the student does so intentionally.
-Included in the concept of plagiarism are:

 Learn more about SAIT's policy on plagiarism and other forms of academic misconduct.